BNeel96/Responsible_Machine_Learning/README.md

   - The best remediated model is used for Discrimination testing and attempt remediating of discovered discrimination using AIR (adverse impact ratio) image
   - Retrained the most accurate model above 0.8 AIR
-  - Best AUC: 0.7809 above 0.8 AIR (0.8116).
-Remediated EBM retrained with AUC: 0.7809.
+  - Best AUC: 0.7805 above 0.8 AIR (0.8083).
+Remediated EBM retrained with AUC: 0.7805.
-  - Checked that other groups are not adversely impacted y change: Adverse impact ratio for Asian people vs. White people: 1.146.
-Adverse impact ratio for Black people vs. White people: 0.812.
-Adverse impact ratio for Females vs. Males: 0.957 This analysis shows that even with a selective cutoff of 0.17, less discriminatory models are available.
+  - Checked that other groups are not adversely impacted y change: Adverse impact ratio for Asian people vs. White people: 1.156.
+Adverse impact ratio for Black people vs. White people: 0.808.
+Adverse impact ratio for Females vs. Males: 0.956.
+This analysis shows that even with a selective cutoff of 0.17, less discriminatory models are available.
 The new set of features and hyperparameters leads to a ~13% increase in AIR with a ~5% decrease in AUC.
 - Describe how your group's best remediated model is designed to be used
+  - This will help us identify the people who are paying more for the American Dream of home ownership because of their ethinicity/gender/individual bias
 - Describe the intended users for your group's best remediated model
+  - All available groups have AIR above 0.8, indicating that it can be used for users from all groups(race)
 - State whether your group's best remediated model can or cannot be used for any additional purposes
+  - This Model can be also used to determine if the applicant can be used as sureity for someone applying for loan with no or low credit score
+  - It can also be used in the Health Insurance Industry to predict if the applicant will default on premium/claims

 **Training data**

 - State the source of training data